cruncher/music-json-spec/README.md

 ## Implementations

-- <a href="http://labs.cruncher.ch/scribe/">Scribe</a> is a music notation interpreter and renderer that consumes Music JSON.
+- <a href="http://labs.cruncher.ch/scribe/">Scribe</a> is a music notation interpreter and SVG renderer that consumes Music JSON.

 ## References